© NHM London/Nicholls (paleocreations.com) 2014

 There are tiny grooves in the plate surfaces, possibly where blood vessels would have been.
 The amount of blood passing through these vessels would determine the amount of heat transfer.

-Compared with the rest of its body, Stegosaurus had a small head and its brain was around the size of a tangerine!
+Compared with the rest of its body, Stegosaurus had a small head and its brain was around the size of a plum!